metova/DataManager/README.md

 [![Platform](https://img.shields.io/cocoapods/p/DataManager.svg?style=flat)](http://cocoadocs.org/docsets/DataManager)
 [![Twitter](https://img.shields.io/badge/twitter-@Metova-3CAC84.svg)](http://twitter.com/metova)

 DataManager is a lightweight Core Data utility.
 It is not a replacement/wrapper for Core Data.
-Here's are some of the highlights:
+Here are some of the highlights:

 - Encapsulates the boilerplate associated with setting up the Core Data stack.
 - Sets up the stack with a private `NSPrivateQueueConcurrencyType` context as the root context with a public `NSMainQueueConcurrencyType` child context.
 This setup allows for asynchronous saves to disk.